-Subject to the passive foreign investment company rules discussed below, if you are a United States holder, you must include in your gross income as us out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes), including the amount of any Canadian taxes withheld from this dividend.
+Subject to the passive foreign investment company rules discussed below, if you are a United States holder, you must include in your gross income as ordinary income the gross amount of any dividend paid by us out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes), including the amount of any Canadian taxes withheld from this dividend.
 If you are a United States resident entitled to benefits under the Canada-United States Income Tax Convention, dividends on common shares generally will be subject to Canadian withholding tax at the rate of 15%.
 You must include the dividend in income when you receive the dividend, actually or constructively.
 The dividend will not be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.
 Distributions in excess of our current and accumulated earnings and profits (as determined for United States federal income tax purposes) will be treated as a non-taxable return of capital to the extent of your basis in the common shares and afterwards as a capital gain.